 - Breast Changes: Oftentimes women experience breast tenderness before their period.
 However, if the breasts are moderately painful or feel swollen and lumpy throughout the entire month, this is an indication of fibrocystic breast changes, not PMS.
 You need to see your doctor to evaluate this condition.

 - Endometriosis: Endometriosis is the condition of endometrial tissue (uterine lining) growing in places other than the uterus.
 During menstruation, this tissue can bleed slightly and cause intense pain which is often mistaken for PMS cramps.
 This can be diagnosed by your physician.

 If your doctor decides that your PMS is severe enough to need treatment, he or she can offer several different choices depending on what you personally need.
 There are several treatments that do not require medication.
 Oftentimes, a healthier lifestyle can help with PMS.
 Daily exercise such as running or hiking can help your ability to handle stress and reduce symptoms.
 Your doctor may also recommend a daily calcium supplement up to 1,000 milligrams.

 If nonmedical treatments don’t work, your doctor can prescribe you medications to help relieve your symptoms.
 Your doctor may prescribe birth control pills, which can help with symptoms such as breast tenderness, appetite changes, and pain.
-If emotional symptoms are severe enough, your doctor may prescribe certain mood altering medications which can help balance your emotions.
+If emotional symptoms are severe enough, your doctor may prescribe certain mood-altering medications which can help balance your emotions.

 Although menstruation is often an uncomfortable and unwelcome part of a woman’s life, it should not prevent anyone from going through their daily activities.
-The symptoms are often manageable with treatment' These treatments can make great improvements to the quality of your life the week before your period.
-If you believe that you may have PMS, talk to your doctor about your options of treatment and advice on controlling the symptoms.
+The symptoms are often manageable with treatment’ These treatments can make great improvements to the quality of your life the week before your period.
+If you believe that you may have PMS, talk to your doctor about your options for treatment and advice on controlling the symptoms.